Deferred Loan and Grant Programs

 HOME Investment Partnerships (HOME) Program and National Housing Trust Fund (NHTF) Program

-Housing Infrastructure Bonds (HIB) are limited obligation tax-exempt bonds issued by Minnesota Housing and authorized by appropriations from the General Fund of the Minnesota Legislature.
+• Housing Infrastructure Bonds (HIB): Limited obligation tax-exempt bonds issued by Minnesota Housing and authorized by appropriations from the General Fund of the Minnesota Legislature.
 The proceeds of HIBs may be used to fund loans that finance specific multifamily housing development purposes.
-Projects must meet one of the following eligible uses.
-Learn more about Housing Infrastructure Bonds.

 Other Loan and Grant Programs